gbrrestoration/rrap-mds-knowledge-hub/information-system/provenance/registry/item_history.md

 | :---------------------------------------------------------------------------------------: |
 | <img src="../../../assets/images/registry/revert_dataset.png" alt="drawing" width="800"/> |

--   **Model Runs** - model runs currently cannot be updated, and therefore do not have any history.
-You cannot revert to a previous version of a dataset.
+-   **Model Runs** - model runs currently cannot be updated and therefore do not have any history.
+Consequently, you cannot revert to a previous version of a model run.